Sheetala Bhat

 - Robert Lawrence Prize, Canadian Association for Theatre Research - 2022

-- Helsinki Prize, International Federation of Theatre Research - 2020
+- Helsinki Prize, International Federation for Theatre Research - 2020

 Alvis, Cole, et al. “Radical Refusals and Indigenous Gifts of Love: A Conversation on Indigenous Theatre.”
 Theatre Research in Canada, University of Toronto Press, vol. 42, no. 1, 2021, pp. 100-119.